AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/create-edit-views.md

 <ol>
  <li value="1">Click the<span class="bold"> View</span> drop-down menu on any list where you want to create or customize a view.</li>
- <li value="2">(Optional) To customize an existing view, select the standard View you want to customize.<br>Standard Views are available on any type of list in <span>Workfront</span>, such as a report, project list, or task list.</li>
+ <li value="2">(Optional) To customize an existing view, select the standard View you want to customize.<br>Standard Views are available on any type of list in Workfront, such as a report, project list, or task list.</li>
  <li value="3">Click the <span class="bold">View</span> drop-down menu, then click <span class="bold">Customize View</span> or<span class="bold"> New View</span>.<br>The <span class="bold">Customize View</span> dialog box displays.<br></li>
  <li value="4"> <p>In the <span class="bold">Column Preview</span> section, do any of the following:</p>
   <ul>